tomhaydn/labelled-topic-clustering/README.md

-# Super Simple Topic Clustering
+# Labelled Topic Clustering

-Super Simple Topic Clustering is as the name suggests, feed it an array of sentences and it will cluster them with human-readable names.
+Labelled Topic Clustering is as the name suggests, feed it an array of sentences and it will cluster them with human-readable names.

+The aim of this project is to make it as easy-as-possible to generate a topic cluster on a text dataset using a cosine-similarity approach.

 ## Quick Start